cilium/cilium/Documentation/concepts/ebpf/intro.rst

   send/recv hook and will be accelerated using sockmap fast redirects.
 The fast redirect ensures all policies implemented in Cilium are valid for the associated socket/endpoint mapping and assuming they are sends the message directly to the peer socket.
-This is allowed because the sockmap send/recv hooks ensures the message will not need to be processed by any of the objects above.
+This is allowed because the sockmap send/recv hooks ensure the message will not need to be processed by any of the objects above.

-* **L7 Policy:** The L7 Policy object redirect proxy traffic to a Cilium userspace proxy instance.
+* **L7 Policy:** The L7 Policy object redirects proxy traffic to a Cilium userspace proxy instance.
 Cilium uses an Envoy instance as its userspace proxy.
 Envoy will then either forward the traffic or generate appropriate reject messages based on the configured L7 policy.